 Walfrid 'the Shoveler'

-Saint Walfrid, or Sunte Wolfrydus in Grunning-Saxon speech, was portrayed as a peacemaker and a farmer.
+Saint Walfrid, or Sunte Wolfrydus in the Grunning-Saxon speech, was portrayed as a peacemaker and a farmer.
 A man of stature who had denounced the violence of the feud society Frisia was (Künzel 2022).
 Who devoted his life to the peace of Christ, and worked to cultivate savage land.
 Saint Walfrid became a symbol of peace and justice.
 Traditionally, Saint Walfrid is depicted with a shovel as a token of his humbleness and his work; ora et labora.
 The Frisian word for a shovel is skep, and the translation of 'the Creator' is de Skepper.
 Indeed, 'the shoveler'.
 And then we don't mean a certain type of duck.

 This is what Walfrid did.
 Creating fertile, arable land.
 The area he cultivated is known as the Groninger Woldgebied, or Woudgebied.
-The Woldgebied is former, wooded peatlands.
+The Woldgebied is former wooded peatlands.
 After the peat was commercially exploited in Middle Ages, and the land irrigated to make it dry, the soil had sunk about 1 to 1.5 metres below mean sea level.
-With from the south the peat rivers Hunze and Fivel flowing close by, and the fact the sea ever so often flooded the area from the north, protecting these low-laying lands with a dike against influx of water was required (see note 5 for a map).
+With from the south the peat rivers Hunze and Fivel flowing close by, and the fact the sea ever so often flooded the area from the north, protecting these low-laying lands with a dike against influx of water was required (see notes below for a map).

 Cultivation of the land of the Woldgebied might have been initiated from the settlement of Onderdendam.
 Old Frisian law of district Hunzingo stated that 'wold men' are tried under the jurisdiction of Olderdomme, which is the present-day village of Onderdendam (Clingeborg 1977).

-According to folklore, Walfrid built the first dikes of province Groningen, and it was he who was responsible for the creation of the semi-circular dike enclosing the Woldgebied area.
+According to folklore, Walfrid built the first dikes of the province of Groningen, and it was he who was responsible for the creation of the semi-circular dike enclosing the Woldgebied area.
 A dike known today as the Wolddijk.
-This dike ran from Noorderhoogebrug (see note below) to the settlement of Woltersum.
+This dike ran from Noorderhoogebrug (see notes below) to the settlement of Woltersum.
 Land enclosed by this dike is also called the Schepperij Innersdijk ‘shovelry inside-dike’.
 However, there's no proof that it was indeed Walfrid who constructed this dike.
 Bit too much credit for Walfrid, maybe.

 Hardworking Walfrid is also being held responsible for the construction of the Walfridusbrug ‘Walfridus’ bridge’ across the River Hunze.
 In Latin known as pons sancti Walfridi.
 The bridge is since long gone, but stood where township Noorderhoogebrug ‘northern-high-bridge’ is today.
-Walfrid built this bridge to avoid fording the river and thus to ease his very frequent hikes to the Saint Martin church in Groningen for prayers.
-It were after all twice-daily hikes of in total about 60 kilometres back and forth between Bedum to Groningen.
+Walfrid built this bridge to avoid fording the river and thus to ease his very frequent hikes to the Saint Martin Church in Groningen for prayers.
+It was after all twice-daily hikes of in total about 60 kilometres back and forth between Bedum to Groningen.

 But he never walked alone!